tristanblc/bot-discord-csharp/README.md

 Please make sure to update tests as appropriate.

-If you want to have more information about the project, send me a message or go on [website](https://tristanblc.github.io/)
+If you want to have more information about the project, send me a message or go on my website [website](https://tristanblc.github.io/)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)